-Course Code: BSM1010 Course Title: Observation & Ideation Type of Course: 1] Program Core 2] Integrated L-T- P-C 1 0 2 2 Version No. .0 Course Pre-requisites NIL Anti-requisites NIL Course Description To increase the Observation Skills of the Students and increase the logical thinking behind each observation This course will help students to develop keen observation skills in different levels of the given situation.
+Course Code: BSM1010 Course Title: Observation & Ideation Type of Course: 1] Program Core 2] Integrated L-T- P-C 1 0 2 2 Version No. 1.0 C Course Pre- requisites NIL Anti-requisites NIL Course Description To increase the Observation Skills of the Students and increase the logical thinking behind each observation This course will help students to develop keen observation skills in different levels of the given situation.
 Adaptation and conversion of those to ideas and documenting them for further research.
 This course is designed to be very observant not only the physical attributes but also the inner of the given object or situation and the idea behind its existence.
-Course Objective The objective of the course is to familiarize the learners with Ideation and attain Skill Development of student by using Ex - Course Outcomes On successful completion of the course the students shall be able to: Theory Component: 1.
+Course Objective The objective of the course is to familiarize the learners with the concepts of Observation and Ideation and attain Skill Development of student by using Experiential Learning techniques.
+Course Outcomes On successful completion of the course the students shall be able to: Theory Component: 1.
 Relate the given design structure with its initial idea.
 Practical Component: 2.
 Recognize the need of the given design structure in the society and its usage to its full potential.
 3. Apply the cultural background from where the design structure initially originated.
-Course Content: Identification of Design, Sustainability design Practice, its features, Analysis of the Design Production. , Reprod uctio n (of Design gn and
+Course Content: Identification of Design, Sustainability design Practice , its features, Analysis of the Design Production.
+Reprod uctio n (of Desig gn and